Solid oxygen

-Solid oxygen forms at normal atmospheric pressure at a temperature below 54.36 K (−218.79 °C, −361.82 °F).
+Solid oxygen is the solid ice phase of oxygen.
+It forms below 54.36 K at standard atmospheric pressure.
 Solid oxygen O2, like liquid oxygen, is a clear substance with a light sky-blue color caused by absorption in the red part of the visible light spectrum.

-Oxygen molecules have attracted attention because of the relationship between the molecular magnetization and crystal structures, electronic structures, and superconductivity.
+Oxygen molecules have a relationship between the molecular magnetization and crystal structures, electronic structures, and superconductivity.
 Oxygen is the only simple diatomic molecule (and one of the few molecules in general) to carry a magnetic moment.
 This makes solid oxygen particularly interesting, as it is considered a "spin-controlled" crystal that displays antiferromagnetic magnetic order in the low temperature phases.
 The magnetic properties of oxygen have been studied extensively.
-At very high pressures, solid oxygen changes from an insulating to a metallic state; and at very low temperatures, it even transforms to a superconducting state.
+At very high pressures, solid oxygen changes from an insulating to a metallic state; and at very low temperatures, it transforms to a superconducting state.
 Structural investigations of solid oxygen began in the 1920s and, at present, six distinct crystallographic phases are established unambiguously.

 The density of solid oxygen ranges from 21 cm3/mol in the α-phase, to 23.5 cm3/mol in the γ-phase.